-- 1. There shall be no unlawful discrimination against any employee or applicant for employment by reason of race, creed, religion, color, marital status, gender, sexual orientation, age, disability, national origin, or because of their membership or non-membership in employee organizations or in their exercise of other rights under Chapter 41.56 RCW, Public Employees Collective Bargaining Act.
+- 1. There shall be no unlawful discrimination against any employee by reason of race, creed, religion, color, marital status, gender, sexual orientation, gender expression or identity, age, disability, use of a trained guide dog or service animal, national origin, veteran or military status, or because of their membership or non-membership in employee organizations or in their exercise of other rights under Chapter 41.56 RCW, Public Employees Collective Bargaining Act.
 Sexual harassment is recognized to be a form of unlawful sex discrimination. - 2.
 Employees are entitled to full rights of citizenship and the proper exercise thereof shall not be grounds for any discipline or discrimination against an employee. - 3.
 There shall be no discrimination against any employee for utilization of the grievance procedure.